Riot Police Unit: Organization

-Riot Police Units comprise the main strength of the Security Departments (警備部, Keibi-bu) of each prefectural police headquarters.
+Riot Police Units comprise the main strength of the Security Departments (警備部, Keibi-bu) of each prefectural police headquarters (PPHs).
 Most PPHs have only one unit, but some urban PPHs have multiple units.
 For example, there are ten units (nine ordinary units and one Special Vehicle Unit) in the TMPD.

 Each unit consists of a headquarters and some companies.
 The public relations divisions, known as "DJ cops", are placed in each unit headquarters.
 They rely on eloquent and humorous speaking to prevent crowd disasters.

 Specialist squads

 The equipment of the anti-riot officers is largely the same as that of regular police officers.
 However, equipment used in riot control operations, such as protective gear, may differ.
 And within the Riot Police Units, there are certain squads with specific equipment and training.